UBC-MDS/DSCI532_Group204_Vino/proposal.md

 ## Section 2: Description of the Data

 We will be visualizing a dataset of 50,500 reviews for wines from the United States.
-The full data set contains 130,000 reviews for wines around the world, and was scraped from Wine Enthusiast on November 22nd, 2017.
+The full dataset contains 130,000 reviews for wines around the world, was scraped from Wine Enthusiast on November 22nd, 2017 and is referenced from the Wine Reviews Kaggle dataset [here](https://www.kaggle.com/zynicide/wine-reviews).
 This data set was not used by any of our group members for DSCI 531, but we recieved approval from TA Kate Sedivy-Haley to proceed with this new dataset for DSCI 532.

 Each observation has 14 associated variables describing the wine.
 Our analysis focuses on information about the specific bottle of wine (`variety`, `description`, `title` , `points`, and `price`), and geographic information about the winery that it comes from (`country`, `province`, and `winery`).

-Using this data we will also derive two new variables:
+Using this data we will also derive new variables:
 - A `value` score for the wine, calculated as a ratio of `points` (quality or rating) to `price`.
 - A `county` location value for each obersvation, derived from its `winery`, and corresponding id's labelled as `state_id` and `county_id` derived from the [FIPS](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standard_state_code) state and county codes accessed from the [us-atlas](https://github.com/topojson/us-atlas) repository.
 The county and state mappings will allow us to display data broken down by county and state on a choropleth map.